pczarski/GUI_Projcect_duplicate/README.md

 ## To run the project:

-1. Pull or download the project.
+1. Clone or download the project.

 2. Open terminal in the project directory and run: